Open-Scholarship-Strategy/site/index.md

 **Researcher awareness and apathy**

- * Awareness of Open Scholarship is still very low among certain research communities.
+ * Awareness of Open Scholarship is still often very low among certain research communities.
 This is true in the understanding that Open Scholarship exists as a way of increasing standard research workflow efficiency (not as a direct alternative), and the benefits of doing so.

  * Some researchers may adopt Open Scholarship practices (e.g., data sharing, Open Access publishing), while hesitate to equate their practices with the term Open Scholarship.
 Even where awareness levels are high, this does not necessarily translate into adoption, often due to a lack of information, sufficient incentives and motivation, or interest.

  * The fact that researchers might adopt open scholarship practices based on pragmatic reasons, but don't use the label or identify it as open scholarship, or that they are open scholars, requires further empirical investigation as one of the key social aspects of the movement.

  * The heterogeneous geographical reach and awareness of Open Scholarship practices needs to be investigated.

+ * This relates to communications issues around Open Scholarship being a unique concept to 'traditional' scholarship, rather than just enhancement of the process and communication.

 **Language and appearance of community**